Buttermilk Biscuits

 - Adjust salt to taste based on your canned goods.

-Let the buttermilk's tang and butter's richness harmonize in every flaky bite-your kitchen will feel like a quiet, warm embrace after this.
-Enjoy the ritual, and let the biscuits carry you forward with comfort.
+Let the buttermilk's tang and butter's richness harmonize in every flaky bite—your kitchen will feel like a warm, quiet embrace after this.
+Enjoy the ritual of making these biscuits, and let them carry you forward with comfort.

 How much of a capolavoro is this?